 The financial statements are prepared on the regulatory basis of accounting as prescribed or permitted by Arkansas Code Ann. §10-4-412.
 This regulatory basis differs from accounting principles generally accepted in the United States of America.
 Revenues generally are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the government considers revenues to be available if they are collected within 60 days of the end of the current period.
+For this purpose, t he government considers revenues to be available if they are collected within 60 days of the end of the current period.
 However, most state aid received from the State Treasury is by state law revenue of the year in which it was received by the government.
-Expenditures generally are recorded when a liability is incurred.
-Liabilities incurred by the government at or before the end of the current period that are paid within 60 days of the end of the current period, are considered to be expenditures of the current period.
+Expenditures generally are recorded when liability is incurred.
+Liabilities incurred by the government at or before the end of the current period.
 However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.
 As a result of the use of this regulatory basis of accounting, capital assets and long-term debt are not reported in these financial statements.